thienvuong98/perflist-jekyll/_posts/2024-04-05-how-to-create-playlist.md

 date:   2024-04-05 11:02:37 -0700
 categories: playlist
 ---
-## Steps to create a playlist and make available for others

 This just put up a quick note on how to create/update the playlist from the shared excel sheet

 ### Create performance list and download of lyrics